cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

     return channel;
 }

 ```

 At this point, you should have a **UserActivityChannel** reference in `mActivityChannel`.

 ## Create and publish a User Activity

 Next, set the ID, DisplayText and ActivationURI data of what will be a new **UserActivity**.
 The ID should be a unique String.
-The DisplayText will be shown on other devices when they view the Activity (in Windows Timeline, for example).
-The ActivationUri will determine what action is taken when the UserActivity is activated (when it is selected in Timeline, for example).
+The DisplayText will be shown on other devices when they view the Activity (in Windows Timeline, for example), so it should be a concise description of the activity.
+The ActivationUri will determine what action is taken when the **UserActivity** is activated (when it is selected in Timeline, for example).
 The following code fills in sample data for these fields.

 ```Java